Famous, Rich, and Successful People Who Were High School or College Dropouts

 Michelle Rodriguez, actress.
 She was expelled from five different schools during high school for fighting and for questioning her teachers.
 She dropped out of high school but later earned her GED.
 She briefly attended business school before quitting to pursue her career as an actress.
 She never attended college.

 Seth Rogen, actor, comedian, and screenwriter.
 He dropped out of high school to act in the Freaks and Geeks TV series.
 Before getting the acting job, he cut high school on many days.

 I think, honestly, if you have a career in mind that isn’t academically oriented, then high school is probably not going to lead you to what you want to be. — Seth Rogen

 Roy Rogers, aka Leonard Slye, singing cowboy, actor.
 He dropped out of high school.
 As he noted, I did pretty well “for a guy who never finished high school and used to yodel at square dances.”

 Will Rogers, humorist, author, actor, entertainer.
 He was a high school dropout.

 Kjell Inge Rokke, billionaire Norwegian businessman.
+Because he had dyslexia, he dropped out of school in the ninth grade.
 He has no secondary or college education.
 He started out as a fisherman at the age of 18.

 Ray Romano, actor, Everybody Loves Raymond.
 He went to college for seven years but never graduated.